 Athens has an excellent public transport network.
 Trains and buses run to all areas of the city – even to Piraeus, the Northern Suburbs, and the Athens Riviera.
 That said, in case of instances where you are lost or miss the last train, it is worth having BEAT installed on your phone.

-BEAT is our answer to Uber and it is a quick and convenient way to call a taxi.
-I prefer to always order my taxis this way as the app tells you the price upfront.
+BEAT is Greece’s answer to Uber and it is a quick and convenient way to call a taxi.
+This is arguably the best way to order taxis as the app tells you the price upfront.
 That way, you don’t have to negotiate with the cab driver and you have less chance of getting ripped off.

 Avoid Filopappou Hill at Night